mavryk-network/taquito/README.md

 Supported versions of Taquito packages are maintained for the *current* and *next* (beta) protocol versions.

-Taquito uses [Semantic Versioning](TODO), (or, "SemVer") but with a small twist: the *Major* version number that we use tracks the latest version of Tezos (the *Minor* and *Patch* numbers do however follow SemVer norms).
+Taquito uses [Semantic Versioning](TODO), (or, "SemVer") but with a small twist: the *Major* version number that we use tracks the latest version of Mavryk (the *Minor* and *Patch* numbers do however follow SemVer norms).

-For example, in a past release the protocol was at `004-...`, and `005-...` was being promoted through the *on-chain amendment process* (a feature unique to Tezos).
+For example, in a past release the protocol was at `004-...`, and `005-...` was being promoted through the *on-chain amendment process* (a feature unique to Mavryk).
 So at that time, the current version for Taquito was `v4.0.0`, and work commenced on version `v5.0.0-beta.1`.

 ### Release Timing